Top Professional Bass Anglers Reveal 6 Simple Tournament Preparation Tactics That Work

 2) Tungsten 1/2 ounce football jig

 At the time I threw out the 1/2 ounce jig and a crankbait to search around those specific areas looking for clues.

 I ended up getting 2-3 bites, that told me that fish were there and at the same time I was probing around and feeling the changes and looking for the sweet spot within the spot.

 I felt different changes in the bottom composition and felt a small shell bed and that ended up being the sweet spot on the spot.

-I backed of that spot to look for any adjacent structure or drop offs in a 50 yard radius to use as a fall back area, just in case the weather changes and the fish push deeper or if something spooks them for what ever reason.
+I backed off that spot to look for any adjacent structure or drop-offs in a 50-yard radius to use as a fallback area, just in case the weather changes and the fish push deeper or if something spooks them for whatever reason.

 Finally, using my maps I’ll zoom around the lake confirming other locations that I had already suspected.

 Talking with numerous professional anglers, they consistently say is what separates them from other anglers is that they most likely have secondary and tertiary spots.